lofilobzik/gdm-auto-blur/README.md

 # gdm-auto-blur

-Sets GDM background image adding blur and changing brightness.
-Works well with [Blur my Shell](https://github.com/aunetx/blur-my-shell) extension
+Sets GDM background image while blurring it and changing brightness.

+Works well with [Blur my Shell](https://github.com/aunetx/blur-my-shell) extension.
+(Brightness and blur parameters correnspond to 'Blur my Shell' ones.
+Not perfectly, however, but closely)

 Until such feature is implemented in future releases of GDM or Gnome, this script serves as a nice workaround